-Nathaniel Hendren joined the economics department at Harvard University in July 2013 as an assistant professor.
-His scholarship combines theoretical and empirical work in public economics.
-Topics include the role of private information in preventing the existence of private insurance markets, the welfare measurement of social insurance, methods of interpersonal comparisons, and intergenerational mobility.
-Hendren spent the 2012–2013 academic year at the National Bureau of Economic Research on a post-doctoral fellowship studying issues related to health and aging.
-His doctoral thesis, which found empirical evidence that private information prevents people with pre-existing conditions from being offered insurance at any price, received the John Heinz Dissertation Award from the National Academy of Social Insurance and the Geneva Association’s Ernst Meyer Prize.
-Hendren is currently working with Raj Chetty on a National Science Foundation grant to study pathways to economic opportunity and intergenerational mobility, and studying the impact of knowledge about future events on methods of valuing social insurance.
+Nathaniel Hendren is an assistant professor of Economics at Harvard University and a Faculty Research Fellow at the National Bureau of Economic Research.
+His work lies at the intersection of theoretical and empirical work in public economics, focusing on a range of topics including insurance markets, welfare measurement government policies, and intergenerational mobility.
+His thesis, which found empirical evidence that private information prevents people with pre-existing conditions from being offered insurance at any price, received the John Heinz Dissertation Award from the National Academy of Social Insurance and the Geneva Association’s Ernst Meyer Prize.
+He is currently a principal investigator of the Equality of Opportunity Project, exploring the geography of intergenerational mobility and the role of neighborhoods in promoting upward mobility.
 He earned a B.S. in mathematics and economics from the University of Chicago, and a Ph.D. in economics from the Massachusetts Institute of Technology.